codingones-github-templates/files-templates/README.md

 # templates
-A template repository used for github IAC
+A template repository used for github IAC with terraform.